This chapter provides an introduction to the Cisco Internet Streamer Content Delivery System (CDS). This chapter has the following major topics:

 Upon receiving a client request for live content, the edge Service Engine does the following:

 •If the live stream is already present, the edge Service Engine attaches the new client to the existing stream.
 No message is sent to the origin server and no connection is set up.

 •If the live stream is not present, CDS creates a connection to the origin server to get the stream.
 No client information is sent to the origin server.

 For Flash Media Streaming, a delivery service can be used for prefetched content, cached content, dynamically cached content, and live content.
 Because Flash Media Streaming uses dynamic proxy to stream live content, no disk space is used to store content.
-A Service Engine can act as the origin server origin server for streaming live content, provided the SE designated as the origin server is not assigned to the delivery service that is streaming the live content.
+A Service Engine can act as the origin server for streaming live content, provided the SE designated as the origin server is not assigned to the delivery service that is streaming the live content.

 The Adobe Flash Media Encoder can publish the streams to any Adobe Flash Media Server acting as the origin server.
 Clients use the RFQDN to get the live content.
 The request from the client for "streamname" is mapped to origin_appinst_streamname internally in the CDS to differentiate between two streams with the same name in two different delivery services.

 Note All RTMP calls for live content in the SWF file must be in the following format: